 This NYS PTA award was established in 1991 to honor the memory of Jane Skrzypek.
 The purpose of this award is to recognize an outstanding leader in your PTA who, by his or her actions, inspires others to volunteer and assume leadership positions.
 The award is given in recognition of outstanding PTA volunteerism and leadership.
 Applications should be submitted to your region director.
 Each region may submit one nominee to the State.
 From the nominees submitted, one recipient will be chosen by the Awards Specialist and the Leadership Development Committee.
 The State winner will be honored at the New York State PTA Convention in November and will receive an engraved mantle clock.
 The chosen recipients from each Region will also be recognized by a smaller clock from NYS PTA at an event within their regions.
 The application process and criteria to nominate a volunteer is described below.

-Postmarked, not metered, by June 15 to the PTA Region Director (Region Director list here).
+Emailed by June 15th to your PTA Region Director (Region Director list here).

 To be eligible for nomination the nominee must:

 - Be a member of a PTA/PTSA in good standing.